Fascinating Irish Kings and Queens Who Changed History

 Rock of Cashel, Moor, Cashel, County Tipperary, Ireland

-Long ago Ireland was a land of Kings and Queens who resided in large castles and controlled parts of the island.
-The High King of Ireland resided at the Hill of Tara and ruled over their people.
+Long ago, Ireland was a land of Kings and Queens who resided in large castles and controlled parts of the island.
+The High King of Ireland lived at the Hill of Tara and ruled over his people.

 Hill of Tara

-Aerial view of the Hill of Tara, an archaeological complex, containing a number of ancient monuments and, according to tradition, used as the seat of the High King of Ireland, County Meath, Ireland
+An aerial view of the Hill of Tara, an archaeological complex containing a number of ancient monuments and, according to tradition, used as the seat of the High King of Ireland.
+County Meath, Ireland

 Provenance

-This does not invalidate their existence as the Celts in Ireland did not keep written records; it was only when Christian monks arrived in Ireland that the story of the Celts was written down.
-However the objectivity of these religious historians is questionable, many monks left out or altered history to fit into the Christian faith.
-Celtic Christianity was developed which preserved some of these traditions, but over time, much of Celtic life was forgotten in favour of traditional Christianity.
+Many monks left out or altered pieces of Celtic history to make them fit into the Christian faith.
+Celtic Christianity was later developed, which preserved some of these traditions.
+But over time, much of Celtic life was forgotten in favour of traditional Christianity.

 Rock of Cashel, Moor, Cashel, County Tipperary, Ireland